Simplifying x * 5 * 2: A Deep Dive into Mathematical Simplification

 The simplified expression is: 10x

-Therefore, x * 5 * 2 simplifies to 10x.
-This means that whatever value 'x' represents, the expression's value will be 10 times that value.
+Which means, x * 5 * 2 simplifies to 10x.
+What this tells us is whatever value 'x' represents, the expression's value will be 10 times that value.

 The Significance of Simplification